-It is a great way to get to eCommerce because you be aware of the kind of products consumers want, without the worry of having dead stocks build up in your inventory.
+It is a great way to get to eCommerce because you are aware of the kind of products consumers want, without the worry of having dead stocks build up in your inventory.
 Be aware that this model is competitive and is not suitable for people looking to make the highest margins for products.

-Stage 2: Incorporating Your eCommerce Business in Singapore
+Stage 2: Incorporating Your Singapore E-Commerce Business

 Getting an eCommerce company up and running doesn’t end with understanding the logistics of everything.
 The second step would be to integrate your company.
 However, before you do this it is crucial to have the correct business structure planned out.